livegnik/2way-design/2WAY High-Level Design.md

 <br>

-The storage manager component of the current model leverages SQLAlchemy, a popular Object-Relational Mapping (ORM) tool in Python, to interact with the underlying database.
+The Storage Manager component of the current model leverages SQLAlchemy, a popular Object-Relational Mapping (ORM) tool in Python, to interact with the underlying database.
 SQLAlchemy simplifies database operations by providing a high-level abstraction layer that allows developers to work with databases using Python objects and methods.

 However, it may be advantageous to forego the use of SQLAlchemy and instead manually code all the necessary SQL instructions directly within Python.